manuel-uberti/manuel-uberti.github.io/_posts/2020-10-24-emacs-severino.md

 and I went back to software development, Free and Open Source software became only a private concern.
 While still set on Linux[^1], I left Debian for Ubuntu because I didn’t want to spend time tinkering with my operative system to get the best out of my Dell XPS.
-My distro-hopping days had came to an end.
+My distro-hopping days had come to an end.
 I just wanted a system that would let me code, write, and browse the Web.
 I chose the easy way.